cheung31/WordPress-Starter-Theme/README.md

 ### Deployment

 The theme includes deployments via [grunt-rsync](https://github.com/jedrichards/grunt-rsync).
-The Gruntfile includes setups for staging and production - edit your paths and host, then run `grunt rsync:staging` or `grunt rsync:production` to deploy your files via rsync.
+The Gruntfile includes setups for staging and production - edit your paths and host, then run `grunt deploy:staging` or `grunt deploy:production` to deploy your files via rsync.

 ### Features